Sourcing Sustainable Cotton, F&F

 Our F&F clothing brand have committed to sourcing 100% sustainable cotton by 2020.

 Cotton is the biggest raw material we use which affects thousands of cotton farmers around the world.
 To help those cotton farmers, we are working towards ensuring that 100% of our cotton is more sustainable (i.e. it has a minimal impact on the environment and the people producing it get a better deal).
-40% of the cotton customers buy in Spring/Summer 2016 will be sustainably sourced.
+Each year F&F procures approximately 90 tonnes of cotton and in our 2016 ranges 55% of the cotton we sourced was produced sustainably through the Better Cotton Initiative.

 Cotton production has a negative impact on the environment and that’s why as part of our commitment to sustainable cotton, we have signed up to the Better Cotton Initiative.
 This has helped us to achieve: